animation

 Are these perfect?
 Of course not.

 For every element I could change, there was at least one other element that couldn’t be targeted or overwritten by an external stylesheet.
 But I was honestly blown away by how much I could change or improve or clean up an interface without changing any of the original code.
-Not to mention overwriting old CSS without removing it is hardly a best practice.
+Overwriting old CSS without removing it is hardly going to be considered a sexy solution shared by thought leaders, but it’s not a bad angle to explore when the main updates hoped for are largely visual.

-But when you think about how many engineering teams out there think only a full rewrite of their front end can modernize their outdated interfaces?
+And when you think about how many engineering teams out there are stalled because they think only a full rewrite of their front end can modernize their outdated interfaces?
 It’s a pretty intriguing approach.